Family Mental Health And Economic Stress: How Financial Insecurity Causes Stress In The Home

 Help your child distract themselves from your financial troubles by including positive distractions in their routine.
 Try to encourage inexpensive but fun activities like taking a walk, playing outside, or taking a bubble bath.

-Consider seeking help
+Consider seeking mental health support

 In some cases, parents might benefit from extra help managing their children's experiences, especially if they are exhibiting signs of poor mental health.
 For example, if kids are being teased or bullied at school because they don’t have the same items as other kids, their teacher or guidance counselor may be able to help.
 You may also consider finding mental health providers working with children for additional support in your area.

 Dealing with financial hardship can be challenging, but trying to find a way through it while emotionally supporting your children can amplify an already stressful situation.
 If you are seeking help in developing coping strategies for managing the mental health issues associated with economic stress, talking to a therapist may be beneficial.
-However, in-person therapy can be challenging to access financially.
+However, in-person therapy can be challenging to reach financially.
 In these cases, online platforms like BetterHelp for adults and TeenCounseling for teens aged 13 to 19 may be beneficial.

 With online mental health services, clients can work with a qualified mental health professional from the comfort of their homes at a time that works for their schedule.
 This flexibility can make it an option for people with long work hours.
 Treatment may also be more affordable than working with an in-person provider without insurance, and financial assistance may be available on some platforms to those who qualify.